 How to do a real Internet speed test

 So how fast is it?
 Totally fast, and you're happy with it?
 Good for you!
 You can move on now.
-But if for some reason it's not what you expected, keep in mind that chances are it's not your correct Internet speed anyway.
+But if it's not what you expected, keep in mind that chances are it's not your correct Internet speed anyway.

-That said, to find out the real speed of your broadband connection — in case, for some reason, you want to know for sure — you need to do a bit of preparation before testing.
+That said, to find out the real speed of your broadband connection, you must prepare before the testing.

 What you need to do a real Internet speed test

-- Connect the test machine to the Internet source, such as a modem, or a gateway, using a network cable.
-The objective here is to remove all middle devices, like a slow switch or router, that can be the bottleneck.
+- Connect the test machine directly to the Internet terminal device, a modem, a gateway, or a Fiber ONT, using a network cable.
+The objective is to remove all middle devices, like a slow switch or router, that can be the bottleneck.

-- Check to make sure the computer is the only device using the broadband connection during the test.
+- Check to ensure the computer is the only device using the broadband connection during the test.
 For example, if the Internet source is a gateway, make sure you disconnect all other devices from it (unplug all other network cables and turn off its Wi-Fi.)

 How to test a router’s Wi-Fi speed test

-Pro tip: You shouldn't use Internet speed test apps to test Wi-Fi, either.
-That’s because a router's Wi-Fi speed is likely much faster than the speed of a broadband connection.
-And even when you have an ultra-fast Internet connection, there are many variations in the world wide web that can adversely affect the broadband speeds.
-As a result, it's rarely accurate to use the Internet to test your Wi-Fi's throughputs.
+And you shouldn't use Internet speed test apps to test the local Wi-Fi speed, either.
+In most cases, a router's Wi-Fi speed is likely much faster than the speed of a broadband connection.
+Even when you have ultra-fast Internet, many variations in the World Wide Web can adversely affect broadband speeds.
+The gist is that it's rarely accurate, if at all, to use the Internet to test your Wi-Fi's throughputs.

 And that means, again, you need to do some preparation.